bihaox/CALM/docs/final.md

 * <i>Syntactical soundess:</i> We expect our generated text is grammartically correct.

+For all samples from our proposed method, we used top-k sampling option and constraint that the model returns the best searched solution in 30 words.
 We show our method could generate text that is generally on par with human written story snippets in terms of style and grammar.

-### 1. style coherent
+### 1. Style coherency

 To ensure the results we generated are style coherent, we choose to use human evaluation metrics to ensure the ouputs are indeed of the intended style.
 We use two methods to check this feature: letting human evaluators guess the style of a given text without knowing its genre, and letting human evaluators rate the style coherency of a text given its genre.
 In both settings, we evaluated our generated text against human written text snippets.
 Note that our swap-based generator uses samples from the same human written text dataset, thus we omit its results from this section in particular.

 ![](src/human-eval.PNG)

-#### 1.1 measurement by style classification
+#### 1.1 Measurement by style classification

 Specifically, we randomly sample sentences with different styles from our system, and let human readers guess the genre of the generated sentence.
 Upon evaluation, the human rater is allowed to pick two genres out of the six possible genres.
 We mark a text snippet is correctly recognized if one of the guessed genre by human evaluator is the true genre of that text.
 We report the averaged recognized examples among human evaluators as follows: